mshick/arrivals-osx/README.md

     - is proper extension
     - is not in existing paths db
 4. Push to work queue
-5. Tag with "pending" for Finder*
+5. Add a Yellow "pending" tag for Finder
 6. Do work, either mkvtomp4 or ffmpeg
-7. Tag with "finished" or "error" for Finder*
+7. Add a Green tag for "finished" or a Red tag for "error" in Finder

-> * Tagging is forthcoming

 ## TODO

-* add tagging in finder support
 * rewrite to not require mkvtomp4 (big job) and maybe use ffprobe